Cluster Flies

 Are cluster flies dangerous?

-To prevent a cluster fly infestation, you need to remove their access.
-We recommend the following tips:
+To prevent a cluster fly infestation, you need to remove access to your home or building.
+We recommend the following cluster fly prevention tips:

-• Repair or replace any loose or missing roof shingles, and make sure that your home’s chimney is equipped with a tight fitting cap.
+• Repair or replace any loose or missing roof shingles or siding.

 Related Blogs